thanveerdev/HLE-human-leaderboard/README.md

 HF_TOKEN=hf_xxx bash scripts/setup.sh --force
 ```

-This will create venvs, install deps via uv, initialize the DB, and ensure a root `.env` exists.
+This will install dependencies via pip, initialize the DB, and ensure a root `.env` exists.

 ### 2) Run the MCP server